zephyrproject-rtos/zephyr/doc/guides/beyond-GSG.rst

 <https://github.com/zephyrproject-rtos/>`_.
 Because of these
 dependencies, it's convenient to use the Zephyr-created :ref:`west
 <west>` tool to fetch and manage the Zephyr and external module source
 code.
-See :ref:`west-multi-repo` for more details.
+See :ref:`west-basics` for more details.

 Once your development tools are installed, use :ref:`west` to create, initialize, and download sources from the zephyr and external module